 Historically, Punta de Mita was little more than just a fishing village that was occupied by fishermen, tradesmen, and creatives.
 In time, it has developed into one of the best places to see and be seen in west-central Mexico.

 The area is characterized by its pristine white-sand tropical beaches that give the feeling of being on a remote desert island somewhere.
 They are bordered by translucent, turquoise waters that are perfect for swimming and snorkeling.

 From here, you can also take a boat out the Las Islas Marietas.
 This natural sanctuary, recognized by UNESCO, was designated as a protected biosphere reserve in 2008.

-In the spring months, this is one of the best places to go whale watching in Mexico.
+This is one of the best places to go whale watching in Mexico during the spring months.
 At all other times of the year, it is still a wonderful place to hang out on the hidden beach and see the various other endangered flora, fauna, and wildlife that call the reserve home.

 Like Conchas Chinas, there are a limited amount of bars and restaurants in glamorous Punta de Mita.
 However, you will definitely find exquisite dining options within your resort.

 If you like to play golf, the Punta de Mita golf course is set on a little island off the coast that is joined to the mainland by a thin stretch of land.
 It is widely regarded as being one of the very best golf courses in the world.